NikelausM/burger-builder/README.md

-<strong>Note: This README document is still being worked on.</strong>
+<strong>Note: This project, including this README document is still being worked on.</strong>

 ## Currently deployed to: https://burger-builder-nikelausm.web.app/